 Guild's guidelines - template copy

-- The host's decision on who can join and who should be removed is final
+- The host's decision on who can join, or who should be removed, is final

-- Offensive posts: violent, obscene, profane, hateful or discriminatory (on the basis of race, colour ethnic origin, religion, gender, sexuality, disability, marriage status, social class, age etc.) comments or content
+- Offensive posts: Violent, obscene, profane, hateful, or discriminatory (on the basis of – race, colour, ethnic origin, religion, gender, sexuality, disability, marital status, social class, age etc.) comments or content.

 - Deceptive or misleading posts

-- Intellectual property rights: Share video content, links, photographs, and text if have rights to it.
-If you don’t own it or don’t have permission, please don’t post it, but you can link out to it.
+- Intellectual property rights: Share video content, links, photographs, and text if you have rights to it.
+If you don’t own it or don’t have permission, please don’t post it, but you can link out to it